The Bankrate promise

-“It’s always optimal to save more for retirement so that you have more savings as you spend money through retirement,” says Ken Hevert, a senior vice president at Fidelity Investments who works in personal investing and wealth management.
+“It’s always optimal to save more for retirement so that you have more savings as you spend money through retirement,” says Ken Hevert, who is the business leader for digital products and customer experience at Fidelity Investments.

 Roth vs. traditional IRA

-Whether to use a Roth or a traditional IRA for those contributions depends on your tax situation.
-Hevert favors the Roth because there is no RMD, so funds can continue to grow throughout retirement and can be tapped later in retirement or left to heirs in an estate.
+Whether to use a Roth or a traditional IRA for those your contributions depends on your tax situation.
+Hevert favors the Roth because there is no required minimum distribution, or RMD, so funds can continue to grow throughout retirement and can be tapped later in retirement or left to heirs in an estate.

-When contributing to an IRA on a pretax basis, you get the benefit of an upfront tax deduction.
-But some advisers don’t see the point of this strategy since the benefit is temporary.
+When contributing to a traditional IRA on a pretax basis, you get the benefit of an upfront tax deduction.
+But some advisors don’t see the point of this strategy since the benefit is temporary.

-“There could be some benefit to contributing to a traditional IRA if you are trying to save some dollars in taxes and you are still working,” Reyes says, “but I don’t really find that too appealing because it will be taxed shortly when you begin taking distributions.”
+“There could be some benefit to contributing to a traditional IRA if you are trying to save some dollars in taxes and you are still working,” says Richard E. Reyes, a certified financial planner at Wealth and Business Planning Group in Maitland, Florida.
+“But I don’t really find that too appealing because it will be taxed shortly when you begin taking distributions.”

-If you had an IRA through your employer’s retirement plan but have retired from that job, you can open one through investment firms such as Vanguard or Fidelity.
-Be sure to research different companies to find the right brokerage for you.
-Read Bankrate’s brokerage reviews to find the right firm for you.
+If you had a SIMPLE IRA or SEP IRA but have retired from that job, you can still open an IRA through investment firms such as Vanguard or Fidelity.
+Read Bankrate’s brokerage reviews to find the right brokerage for you.